-In this article, we will discuss the number of mass gainer scoops you need every day for optimal muscle growth.
+In this article, I will discuss the number of mass gainer scoops you need every day to gain 10kg and above.

 Using one recommended serving is usually enough for healthy lean growth.
 However, it is not set in stone, and you can adjust the serving according to your health conditions and goals.